 - General summary of studies on tendinopathy

-- Corrective measures
+- Corrective measures — eccentric exercises and peripheral work

-- Regarding the supplements that may help
+- Supplements — things that may help

 This article is updated Dec 2016.
 On the Overcoming Gravity reddit, I’ve had a few threads on Tendonitis protocol that I’ve shared with users reporting success.
 This is the most recent link.
 If you want to discuss this article, go there.
 This is a very complicated topic, since the research is very conflicting in a lot of places.